Joshua Mqabuko Nkomo International Airport

-Joshua Mqabuko Nkomo International Airport is an airport located 25 km outside Bulawayo, Zimbabwe.
+Joshua Mqabuko Nkomo International Airport is an airport serving Bulawayo, the second largest city in Zimbabwe.
+It is located approximately 15 km north of Bulawayo city centre.

 Overview

 Originally known as Bulawayo International Airport, it was renamed in honour of the late Dr Joshua Nkomo, the leader and founder of the Zimbabwe African People's Union in 2001.
 Dr Nkomo also served as a Vice President of the Zimbabwe Government.
 It is another of Zimbabwe's international airports.
 Robert Gabriel Mugabe International Airport near the capital sees similar flight traffic.

 The airport operates 16 hours a day, with immigration and customs services available during operating hours.
 The offered airport facilities include aircraft parking, cargo and passenger handling.
 Additional facilities include dining, shopping, accommodation, banking, car parking, car rentals and shuttle services.
 The new terminal of Joshua Nkomo International Airport was opened on 1 November 2013.